ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 ## DATA STRUCTURES
+### STACK
+- stack underlying data struct is almost always a simple array, but could also do linked list
+- monotonic stack - items ordered in ascending or descending
+### QUEUE
+- queue underling data stuct is often a ring buffer, but could do linked list
 ### ASSOCIATIVE ARRAYS / MAPS
 - **HASHMAP**
     - which use hash functions to find where a key goes